sawantaditi24/RoomSync/README.md

 Stop the endless tab-switching.
 Whether you're looking for a room or have one to fill, RoomSync is your single destination.
 Post your availability in minutes, or search with filters that actually matter to you.
 No more Facebook groups, no more random websites, no more missed opportunities.

 ### Find Your Perfect Match
-We get it—compatibility matters.
+We get it compatibility matters.
 That's why RoomSync lets you filter by what really counts:
 - Gender preferences
 - Budget constraints
 - Lease term requirements